rameshvarun/got/README.md

 ## Commands
 ### got init
 ### got log
+Shows the commit history of the current repository, sorted by time.
+This command works by starting at the heads, then progressively traversing parent pointers.

 ### got commit -m "message" -a "author"
 ### got status
 ### got merge